-One of the main challenges in query execution is to handle such user gueries where the scope of a variable used extends to several subqueries after the query is decomposed.
+One of the main challenges in query execution is to handle such user queries where the scope of a variable used extends to several subqueries after the query is decomposed.
 It is a challenging task because subqueries are processed separately, accumulating and processing the intermediate results along the way to form the final set of answers.
 Hence, the values assigned to variables for a subquery are retrieved and used for the same variables of other subqueries within the scope of these variables.
 Therefore, it is necessary to keep track of the scope of each variable for a query.
 This scope information is stored in a hash table generated for the variables.
 Dealing with variables makes the query processing much harder, but it also empowers the query capabilities of the system and yields much richer semantics for user queries.
-Currently, the query processor can handle a wide range of spatio-temporal queries, and we are working on extending it to support semantic, color, shape, and texture queries, as well.
+Currently, the query processor can handle a wide range of spatio-temporal queries, as well.
 Details on the query processor, and some example queries that demonstrate how the query processor decomposes a spatio-temporal query into subqueries are given in [10].

 8.1.
-Interval Processing
+Interval processing

-In BilVideo query model, intervals are categorized into two types: nonatomic and atomic intervals.
+In BilVideo query model, intervals are categorized into two types: non-atomic and atomic intervals.
 If a condition holds for every frame of a part of a video clip, then the interval representing an answer for this condition is considered as a non-atomic interval.
-Non-atomicity implies that for every frame within an interval in question does the condition hold.
+Nonatomicity implies that for every frame within an interval in question does the condition hold.
 Hence, the condition holds for any subinterval of a non-atomic interval, as well.
 This implication is not correct for atomic intervals, though.
 The reason is that the condition associated with an atomic interval does not hold for all its subintervals.
 Consequently, an atomic interval cannot be broken into its subintervals for query processing.
 On the other hand, subintervals of an atomic interval are populated for query processing, provided that conditions are satisfied in their range.
 In other words, the query processor generates all possible atomic intervals for which the given conditions are satisfied.
 This interval population is necessary since atomic intervals cannot be broken into subintervals, and all such intervals, where the conditions hold, should be generated for query processing.
-The intervals returned by the Prolog subqueries that contain directional, topological, object-appearance, 3Drelation, and external-predicate conditions are non-atomic, whereas those obtained by applying the temporal operators to the interval sets, as well as those returned by the similarity-based object-trajectory subqueries are atomic intervals.
-Since the logical operators AND, ORand NOT are considered as interval operators when their arguments contain intervals to process, they also work on intervals.
+The intervals returned by the Prolog subqueries that contain directional, topological, objectappearance, 3D-relation, and external-predicate conditions are non-atomic, whereas those obtained by applying the temporal operators to the interval sets, as well as those returned by the similarity-based object-trajectory subqueries are atomic intervals.
+Since the logical operators AND, OR and NOT are considered as interval operators when their arguments contain intervals to process, they also work on intervals.
 Further information, along with some examples, about the interval processing and the semantics of the interval operators can be found in [10].

-9. Application Areas
+9. Application areas